How to run Richard Burns Rally on Mac with force feedback (CrossOver + Torqer)

 Plug in your wheel via USB if it isn’t already.
 Torqer detects it automatically and shows a green “Connected” status at the top of the window.

-- In Torqer, click Install Torqer in the sidebar
+1. In Torqer, click Install FFB in the sidebar

-- Torqer scans your CrossOver bottles — select your RBR bottle
+2. Torqer scans your CrossOver bottles: select your RBR bottle

-Torqer installs a DirectInput proxy DLL into the bottle.
+Torqer installs the necessary FFB components right into your RBR CrossOver bottle.
 This is what intercepts the game’s FFB calls and routes them to your wheel.

 In Torqer’s sidebar, click Richard Burns Rally.
 FFB starts automatically when the game launches, nothing else to configure.